 - Be a citizen of the United States or an eligible permanent resident.

-- Have a high school diploma, GED certificate, or demonstrate the ability to benefit from the education program pursued.
+- Have a high school diploma, or GED certificate.

 - Be enrolled in an eligible degree or certificate program offered by WWCC.
 Up to 45 credits of remedial coursework will be funded by financial aid if the student is accepted into an eligible program.